 Ensure that the external water container is full.
-(See Ultraflow water intake on page 59).
+(See Ultraflow water intake)

 Close all of the taps (kitchen sink, bathroom, shower) except one, which should be open in the hot position.

 Ensure that the water heater drain valve is closed (move the Yellow handle on the floor near the water heater to a horizontal position).